knilch0r/comm/README.md

 user  24m58.376s
 sys  0m45.434s
 ```
-Unfortunately, the FreeBSD version choses to fiddle eacht input line through some wide char conversion
+Unfortunately, the FreeBSD version choses to fiddle each input line through some wide char conversion
 functions, ```malloc()```ing and ```free()```ing all along, which makes it way slower.

 Fortunately, you can remove that conversion stuff quite easily.